huijing/slides/38-ffc-2018/README.md

-# Grid is the new black
+# Layout the web with CSS Grid (and friends)

-At JSConf.Asia, 26 January 2018.
+At Form Function & Class 9, 18 August 2018.